UK Britannia Coin

 First Year of issue: 1987

-The 80s saw the growth of a global bullion market and the Royal Mint introduced Britannia coins to their bullion portfolio.
+After the 80s saw significant growth in the global bullion market, the Royal Mint introduced Britannia coins to their bullion portfolio.
 Designed by Philip Nathan, the coin featured a new interpretation of Britannia that was powerful, yet elegant and it caught the imagination of the entire nation.
 Introduced in 1987, the coin made a worldwide impact and became a classic.
 Today, 30 years later, the classic design still remains the same – with a small addition.
 The new design displays a radial sunburst on her back.

-The coins originally had a fineness of 91.7% or (22 karat) gold with the alloy being copper until 1989 and silver from 1990.
-The Royal Mint increased purity to 24 karat from 2013 to appeal to the ever growing Asian market.
+Britannia gold coins originally had a fineness of 91.7% or (22 karats) gold with the alloy being copper until 1989 and silver from 1990.
+The Royal Mint increased purity to 24 karats from 2013 to appeal to the ever-growing Asian market.

 These lovely 24 karat coins are an amazing investment for any numismatist or an investor.
 They are worth their weight in gold and have a purity of 999.9 since 2013.
-The 2017 edition is excellent value for money and a fitting addition to any coin collection.
+The 2018 edition is an excellent value for money and fitting addition to any coin collection.
 Investors on the other hand, who want to invest serious money in these coins as an investment in gold, would benefit from purchasing a large number of the coins.
-The advantage of purchasing gold in small denominations like a coin gives the investor an advantage in terms of liquidity.
+This is because it works out considerably cheaper to buy gold bullion in bulk rather than individual coins.
+The advantage of purchasing gold in small denominations such as a coin also gives the investor an advantage in terms of liquidity.
 At a later point in time, when the investor wishes to exit gold as an investment strategy, he need not dilute all his investments.
 He can simply sell the ones he wishes to and transfers a part of that investment to another asset class.

-The Britannia is a prestigious coin, famous all over the world.
+The Britannia is a prestigious coin, famous all over the world and makes an excellent companion to gold sovereign coins.
 It would make an excellent Christmas gift item for someone in the family or a loved one.
 So, as we can see, investing in a Britannia isn’t just about parking money and hedging risks.
 The coin is a true work of art and would make a fitting family heirloom to be passed down from one generation to the other.
 The coins come with their own case and are suitable for display as an outstanding work of art and a great symbol of British history.
-Call us on 020 7060 9992 to discuss how we may help you invest in the Britannia 2017.
+Call us on 020 7060 9992 to discuss how Physical Gold Limited may help you invest in the Britannia 2017.